Edward III of England: Historiography

-This view is challenged in a 1960 article titled "EdwardIII and the Historians", in which May McKisack points out the teleological nature of Stubbs' judgement.
+Later scholarship, suggests Ormrod, "tended to be rather kinder".
+In a 1960 article, May McKisack points out the teleological nature of Stubbs' judgement.
 A medieval king could not be expected to work towards some future ideal of a parliamentary monarchy as if it were good in itself; rather, his role was a pragmatic one – to maintain order and solve problems as they arose.
 At this, Edward excelled.
 Edward had also been accused of endowing his younger sons too liberally and thereby promoting dynastic strife culminating in the Wars of the Roses.
 This claim was rejected by K. B. McFarlane, who argued that this was not only the common policy of the age, but also the best.
-Later biographers of the king such as Mark Ormrod and Ian Mortimer have followed this historiographical trend.
-The older negative view has not completely disappeared; as recently as 2001, Norman Cantor described Edward as an "avaricious and sadistic thug" and a "destructive and merciless force".

-From what is known of Edward's character, he could be impulsive and temperamental, as was seen by his actions against Stratford and the ministers in 1340/41.
-At the same time, he was well known for his clemency; Mortimer's grandson was not only absolved, he came to play an important part in the French wars and was eventually made a Knight of the Garter.
-Both in his religious views and his interests, Edward was a conventional man.
-His favourite pursuit was the art of war and, in this, he conformed to the medieval notion of good kingship.
-As a warrior he was so successful that one modern military historian has described him as the greatest general in English history.
-He seems to have been unusually devoted to his wife, Queen Philippa.
-Much has been made of Edward's sexual licentiousness, but there is no evidence of any infidelity on his part before Alice Perrers became his lover, and by that time the queen was already terminally ill.
-This devotion extended to the rest of the family as well; in contrast to so many of his predecessors, Edward never experienced opposition from any of his five adult sons.
+Later biographers of Edward such as Mark Ormrod and Ian Mortimer have followed this historiographical trend.
+The older negative view has not completely disappeared; Cantor has argued that Edward was a "destructive and merciless force".
+Ormrod argues that in overturning the Stubbsian paradigm, historians may have gone too far in the opposite direction, not taking into account the problems he had to solve and the number of different factions he had to accommodate to get things done.
+Chris Given-Wilson and Michael Prestwich, in their introduction to the proceedings of the 1999 Centre for Medieval Studies conference at the University of York, summarise modern consensus as being, effectively, that he was, overall, a strong king, a just king and a good warrior and strategist; basically a good king for the time.
+This, they argue, is the most important point regarding modern scholarship on Edward III: not necessarily to overturn previous consensus, but to look at all aspects of a multi-faceted King and examine how he achieved this success.
+Modern historians are also more distant than contemporaries in their view of the King's fecundity being a sign of success; more often, it is seen as a liability as each mouth had to be paid for, draining limited resources.
+Further, it may have led to later partisanship between the Crown and its cadet branches.